-We’re missing our Friday Fledglings, but session leaders Charlotte and Fong are delivering activities and ideas for outdoor learning for under-5s every Friday morning via a new MERL Facebook group.
-You can find activities from previous sessions here.
-We hope to welcome you back into the MERL garden soon.
+We’re missing our Friday Fledglings, but session leaders Charlotte and Fong are constantly working out ways of delivering activities for outdoor learning for under-5s.
+Find out more by joining our Fledglings Facebook group.
+You can find lots of activities sessions here.

 I, Sheep is a filmpoem created across two years, through close collaboration between film, performance and poetry makers.
 By interlacing poetry, film and performance, I, Sheep explores the relationship between a sheep called Jess and a poet called Jack.